 Pop-ups are something that visitors hate.
 Many marketers believe that use of pop-ups can be used to increase the number of subscribers.
 However, in the long-term, it is going to negatively impact your site because nobody likes annoying pop-ups.

-If you want to use pop-ups, then try to minimize it, because people will leave your site when they feel annoyed.
+If you want to use pop-ups, then try to minimize it, or learn how to use pop-ups properly, because people will leave your site when they feel annoyed.
 If not much necessary, it will be better to avoid use of pop-ups.

-As per a study by HubSpot, websites that keep their blogs updated with new content generate around 126% more leads as compared to the ones who don’t.
+As per a study by HubSpot, websites that keep their blogs updated with new content generate around 126% more leads as compared to the ones that don’t.

 Further, you need to check your old blog posts to see if the facts and statements used in them are still correct.
 For example, if you have shared tips to boost SEO, but a certain point is no longer valid after a year, then users might find it outdated and won’t click further.